TheSquidNextDoor/Stellar-Sortie/README.txt

   Also, my personal preference is the Protoype Corvette You can now go back to ship selection and not be greeted with a visual mess Changed position of start mission button
+  Kamakazi Drones no longer heal you (I got some math wrong.)